hyacin75/ax88u_traffic_stats_server/README.md

 ``Target[192.168.0.1_8]: `curl -s http://192.168.0.1:5000/bond0 | sed -e s/\"//g | html2text` ``

 That's it!
-Then you get graphs with support for throughput higher than what 32-bit counters support -
+Then you get graphs with support for throughput higher than what 32-bit counters support, and it supports interfaces mini_snmpd doesn't seem to, like bond0.11, wl0.1, tun11, etc -

 ![Sample Graph](/graph.jpg)